Chobbes/c495-presentation-2015/speech.md

     const :: a -> b -> a
     const a b = a

 Looking at this it makes intuitive sense that this would form a proof of the proposition.
-Both of the arguments to the function are propositions, and by returning the first proposition, "a", we show that "b -> a", since regardless of whether "b" is true or false we can produce "a" when given "a".
+Both of the arguments to the function are propositions, and by returning the first proposition, `a`, we show that `b -> a`, since regardless of whether `b` is true or false we can produce `a` when given `a`.
 Explaining it is confusing, but it actually makes a lot of intuitive sense.
-If you're given "a" and "b", then of course you can prove the proposition "a" from it.
+If you're given `a` and `b`, then of course you can prove the proposition `a` from it.